Kristina01111000/Drws_site/README.md

 5/28
 For next week:

-Make the space between the two title cards smaller, will have to use css For the main card space, add space between picture and text below it For the main card space, add text dr w sent
-See if i can make the header menu font smaller on the desktop view, but the same on cell phone menu Add the text he sent to the homepage
+See if i can make the header menu font smaller on the desktop view, but the same on cell phone menu

 Fix menu dropdown color
 Look at homepage on cell phone to see if i think any changes should be made